apache/asterixdb/asterix-doc/src/site/markdown/install.md

           Available arguments/options
           -n name of the AsterixDB instance.
-          -d destination directory for producing the zip archive (defaults to) $MANAGIX_HOME/logdump
+          -d destination directory for producing the zip archive.
+Defaults to $MANAGIX_HOME/logdump.

 The following is an example showing the use of the log command.